 For example, applications created to find and rent housing can significantly simplify the process of proving the level of your income to a landlord.
 For a potential tenant, there’s no need to provide access to entire credit history.
 Blockchain allows disclosing only the minimum amount of information required.
 And a landlord, in its turn, can be assured of the reliability of the data presented.

-As it has been said, blockchain allows attaching any information to entry.
+As it has been said, blockchain allows attaching any information to enter.
 It doesn’t matter if you want to buy a car, a house, or a yacht.
 Blockchain allows sharing the info on where your potential purchase came from, the history of repairs and investments, and so on.

 Blockchain can be used to guarantee that results of clinical trials won’t be changed by pharmaceutical corporations to fit desired results.
 Creating a unique identifier for each clinical test and registering it in a blockchain, we can guarantee its safety and integrity.
 In the medical field, blockchain can also be used to ensure the correctness of prescriptions for drugs.